thurianknight/character-oracle/README.md

 ## Usage

 1. Open a character sheet (actor).
-2. Click the **“Character Oracle”** button.
+2. Click the **“Character Oracle”** button in the title bar of the sheet.
-3. Fill in basic details (age, sex, origin, class, tone).
+3. Verify in basic details (age, gender, race/ancestry, character class, tone).
-4. Click **Generate Personality**.
+4. Optionally save the result to the biography field.
-5. Optionally save the result to the biography tab.
+5. Click **Speak the Oracle**.

 You’ll see a temporary overlay while the oracle is consulted.
 Within a few seconds, your character will receive a rich, personalized profile drawn from the mists of Hyperborea.